Ghulam Dastagir Shaida

 His father Haji Afzal was a musician as well and played the Rubab, he also traveled quite often to India for business.
 During one of these trips he enrolled young Shaida to take lessons from Ustad Ghulam Hossein.
 Shaida traveled back to India in 1948 and begun taking lessons from Ustad Abdul Wahab Khan.

 After Shaida's return from India and his popularity amongst musicians and public, he was awarded the title of "Ustad" (maestro) from Ministry of culture.
+Also in 1964 the Minister of Press and Information Sayed Qassem Rishtya awarded him a "Medal of Art".

 Ustad Shaida died of his injuries after a car accident in the outskirts of Kabul, 22 April 1970.
-His buried in Kabul.
+He was buried in Kabul.